www-splitcells-net/net.splitcells.network/projects/net.splitcells.os.state.interface/src/main/md/net/splitcells/os/state/interface/tasks.md

 The priority of a task is just a guideline.
 ### Services
 1. Update project documentation.
+   As much as possible, the project documentation should be moved into the commands documentation.
 1. Document commands.
 1. Improve tests.
 1. Improve echo output and make it nice, for a certain setting.